stellar-deprecated/kelp/README.md

 `kelp trade --botConf ./path/trader.cfg --strategy buysell --stratConf ./path/buysell.cfg`

-If you are ever stuck, just run the `kelp` binary directly to bring up the help section or type `kelp help [command]` for help with a specific command.
+If you are ever stuck, just run `kelp help` to bring up the help section or type `kelp help [command]` for help with a specific command.

 ## Using CCXT